SD › Best Places to Stay in Denver

 Denver’s best restaurants are scattered throughout the city.
 LoDo and CBD are where you will find many of the upscale dining options including The Capital Grille, Ocean Prime & Rioja.
 Capital Hill offers a diverse choice ranging from sandwich and coffee shops to wonderful ethnic cuisine.
 In Capitol Hill neighborhood, you can find everything from vegetarian and vegan fare at City O’ City, Lala’s Wine Bar & Pizzeria, Luca for Sicilian cuisine, and Jelly Cafe for creative takes on egg scrambles and Benedicts.
 Linger in the Highlands has one of the most unique dining experiences in Denver.
 It is housed in a former mortuary and run by renowned chef Justin Cucci, who features vegetarian and vegan meals as well as meaty dishes like pork belly bao and honey-sriracha duck wings.
 Linger also has some of the most incredible views from their rooftop of downtown Denver.
 The Buckhorn Exchange, opened in 1893, is the oldest continuously operating restaurant in Denver.
 It is a historic landmark restaurant and American frontier museum famous for their house specialty, Rocky Mountain Oysters.

-- Best Neighborhood in San Diego for Families: LoDo
+- Best Neighborhood in Denver for Families: LoDo

 Lower Downtown is home to Union Station and Coors Field (the home to the Colorado Rockies baseball team), and lot’s of great restaurants.
 LoDo is Denver’s oldest neighborhood and a rejuvenated historic district.
 LoDo is a great choice for families to experience Denver’s main attractions, like historic Larimer Square, Elitch Gardens Theme and Family Water Park, the Children’s Museum, The Museum of Contemporary Art Denver (MCA Denver), Denver Museum of Nature & Science, and the Downtown Aquarium.
 Confluence Park is nearby and a great place to walk or bike along the Platte River.
 There is an abundance of things to keep the whole family happy in LoDo.